 7. Nail Biting With Dentures

 Biting your nails is already a bad habit but when you combine that with false teeth, it becomes an even bigger problem.
 That’s because your dentures are not as strong as natural teeth.
 This means that when you use false teeth to bite nails, you can chip and damage the teeth in your upper and lower plates.

 This kind of damage can only be repaired professionally.
 Biting nails with dentures will shorten the life of your false teeth and could cause enough damage to impact how you speak and eat.
 Chipped denture teeth will also affect your smile.

 Here is a shortlist of some frequently asked questions regarding dentures in general.
-We have added them here with our answers as they will give you a little more insight on the importance of taking care of your false teeth.
+We have added them here with our answers as they will give you a little more insight into the importance of taking care of your false teeth.

 What toothpaste is safe for dentures?

 Regular toothpaste contains abrasives that can scratch and damage your false teeth.
 You can use a mild liquid soap to clean dentures.
 There are also pastes available that have been made specifically for use when denture cleaning.